-LISC is the sole owner of each consolidated affiliate described above, with the exception of BFF and CHOIF.
-The LISC Board of Directors (the "Board") elects members of the board of directors of NEF and the board of managers for each of NMSC, RRN, immito, LFM, and AHLF.
-LFM serves as the manager of BFF and CHOIF, which do not have separate boards of managers.
-Oversight of each consolidated affiliate rests with its respective board of directors, board of managers, or manager (in the case of BFF and CHOIF).
-Representatives of LISC management serve on the NEF board of directors and the NMSC, RRN, immito, LFM, and AHLF board of managers.
+LISC is the sole owner of each consolidated affiliate described above, with the exception of BFF, BFF Side Car, BEDF, and CHOIF (the "Mixed Ownership Consolidated Affiliates").
+The LISC Board of Directors (the "Board") elects members of the board of directors of NEF and the board of managers for each of NMSC, RRN, immito, and LFM.
+LFM serves as the manager of the Mixed Ownership Consolidated Affiliates, which do not have separate boards of managers.
+Oversight of each consolidated affiliate rests with its respective board of directors, board of managers, or manager (in the case of the Mixed Ownership Consolidated Affiliates).
+Representatives of LISC management serve on the NEF board of directors and the NMSC, RRN, immito, and LFM boards of managers.
 The NEF board of directors and the NMSC board of managers also include external (non-LISC or affiliate staff) members with relevant expertise.
 LISC management reports to the LISC Board or Board committees on the activities and finances of the consolidated affiliates.

-Consolidated affiliates also include select project partnerships in which one or more wholly-owned or consolidated affiliates of NEF serves as general partner (the "CDA Partnerships").
+Consolidated affiliates also include NMSC's affiliates and select project partnerships in which one or more wholly owned or consolidated affiliates of NEF serves as general partner (the "CDA Partnerships").
 The CDA Partnerships act as general partners in certain affordable housing project partnerships to facilitate the production or rehabilitation of low-income housing.
-As of December 31, 2019, there were eight CDA Partnerships.
+As of December 31, 2020, there were four CDA Partnerships.

-The foregoing consolidated affiliates are consolidated for financial statement reporting purposes in LISC's audited annual financial statements as of and for the year ended December 31, 2019 included in Appendix I herein.
+The foregoing consolidated affiliates are consolidated for financial statement reporting purposes in LISC's audited annual financial statements as of and for the year ended December 31, 2020, included in Appendix I herein.
 See, however, "Risk Factors - The Notes will be structurally subordinated to any existing or future liability of LISC's consolidated affiliates" at page 10.